bdspringer/Project-1/README.md

 Question 1: What is the distribution of AirBnB rentals throughout the DIstrict's neighborhoods?
 Are there certain areas with concentrated rentals?

 Question 2: Price vs Density; Does a high density of AirBnB's correlate with lower prices?

-Question 3.
-Can I make money on an AirBnB in DC

-Annie's Project Question: "What is the price of AirBNB in relation to neighborhoods in D.C.?"
+Question 3: Annie's Project Question: "What is the price of AirBNB in relation to neighborhoods in D.C.?"